grv231/Grafana-Monitoring/README.md

 3. *Images*: Contains elaborate images for metrics calculation and main dashboards.

 ## Metrics determined:
-Here are the metrics calculated for the Sales and CLoudwatch dashboard:
+Here are the metrics calculated for the Sales and Cloudwatch dashboard:

  - **SALES DASHBOARD**
+ The Sales dashboard consists of metric for Average Sales represented in:
+ 1. Graph Panel
+ 2. Tabular Data Panel
+ 3. Heatmap Panel

  ### :one: Sales Trend
  ![alt text](https://github.com/grv231/Grafana-Monitoring/blob/master/Images/SalesDashboard/SalesTrend.jpg "SalesTrend")